Semrush Review — All the Pros and Cons

 Like similar SEO tools, Semrush lets you create lists of keywords that you can use to gather and organize keywords for organic SEO or PPC campaigns.

-In Semrush, this is done via its ‘Keyword Manager’ tool, pictured below — once you create a list, you’ll get to see evolving data about the keywords it contains (search volume, keyword difficulty, CPC data etc.).
+In Semrush, this is done via its ‘Keyword Strategy Builder’ tool, pictured below — once you create a list, you’ll get to see evolving data about the keywords it contains (search volume, keyword difficulty, search intent etc.).

-Semrush’s Keyword Manager tool differs from many competing products’ equivalent feature however, in that it also gives you a ‘topic clustering’ feature.
-This aims to help you identify phrases or article topics that you should consider writing about in order to gain ‘topical authority‘ for your site.
+Semrush’s Keyword Strategy Builder tool differs from many competing products’ equivalent feature however, in that it also gives you a ‘topic clustering’ feature (pictured below).
+This automatically surfaces topics that you should consider writing about in order to gain topical authority for your site — and each of these ‘topic clusters’ contains individual article ideas.

 Topic clustering in Semrush